-- Keep maintenance shop and tools clean and organized.
+- Keep the maintenance shop and tools clean and organized.

 - Keep record of supplies used and prioritize list of supply needs.

-The primary responsibilities of the Student Garden Manger will be to work with Sustainable Skidmore and garden volunteers to maintain the Skidmore Student Garden.
-The manager is responsible for managing planting, maintenance, and harvest of vegetables; finding and retaining volunteers; recording harvest yields; creating invoices and recording financial transactions; maintaining the garden blog and Facebook page; as well as reaching out to the Saratoga community.
-The manager will work the 10-week period stated above, for regularly scheduled hours.
+Description: The primary responsibilities of the Student Garden manager will be to work with Sustainable Skidmore and garden volunteers to maintain the Skidmore Community Garden.
+The manager is responsible for managing planting, maintenance and harvest of vegetables; finding and retaining volunteers; recording harvest yields; creating invoices and recording financial transactions; maintaining the garden blog and Facebook page; and reaching out to the Saratoga community.
+The manager will work the 10-week period stated above for regularly scheduled hours.

-- Design a plan for plantings in the Skidmore Student Garden & the Herb Garden based on the needs of the students involved, and the Dining Services Management
+- Design a plan for plantings in the Skidmore Community Garden and the herb garden based on the needs of the students involved and Dining Services management.

-- Manage the ongoing weeding, watering, and maintenance of the Garden & the Herb Garden throughout the summer
+- Manage the ongoing weeding, watering and maintenance of the garden and herb garden throughout the summer.

-- Harvest vegetables and herbs, carefully document the produce weights by vegetable/herb, and deliver them to the Dining Services Management
+- Harvest vegetables and herbs, carefully document the produce weights by vegetable/herb and deliver them to Dining Services management.

-- Do regular updates to a Google Doc produce spreadsheet that shows the weights and types of produce harvested and share with North Woods Stewards & Sustainable Skidmore
+- Do regular updates to a Google Doc produce spreadsheet that shows the weights and types of produce harvested and share with North Woods stewards and Sustainable Skidmore.

-- Log your hours and tasks in the Garden for Sustainable Skidmore
+- Log hours and tasks in the garden for Sustainable Skidmore.

-- Update the Skidmore Student Garden Facebook Page with information over the summer
+- Update the Commmunity Garden Facebook page with information over the summer.

-- Help to think about updates and new ideas for the Sustainable Skidmore Garden website
+- Help to think about updates and new ideas for the garden website.

-- Continue to update the garden brochure in conjunction with Sustainable Skidmore & EAC for use in the Dining Hall, Admissions, to provide to alumni, and to generally help in spreading the word about the garden
+- Continue to update the garden brochure in conjunction with Sustainable Skidmore and EAC for the dining hall, Admissions Office, alumni and generally help in spreading the word about the garden.

 - Create videos and other educational materials for use in social media to promote the garden